 "The physical layout is interesting from a shielding standpoint.
 When looking into the tuner that shelf, which supports the power supply transformer, counter/servo lock, and front end, actually extends down to the main circuit board and forms a complete shield around the main power supply components and both IF strips.
 When looking into the box, the vertical SIP that exits this "shelf" mid/right chassis at board level is the first limiter IC with the remaining stages laid out horizontally to the left.

 "Those entertaining the idea of modding a 9700 will have two phases in the project, one being everything after the limiter stages, which are easily accessed with removal of the bottom plate and chassis cover.
 But to get to the main power supply and the IF strips requires a major disassembly of the tuner, with removal of the main circuit board to gain access to those components.
 It should also be noted that there are almost no component IDs silk-screened onto the board, which makes locating specific components a bit of a challenge.
-So far, all the easy stuff is complete, with only the power supply and IF mods remaining.
-Since the audio 7136 op-amps are the same as those used in the Sansui TU-9900 and Nikko Gamma V, and are run in balanced mode, you can use the Bill Ammons adaptor boards to install BB OPA604 op-amps.
+Since the audio 7136 op-amps are the same as those used in the Sansui TU-9900 and Nikko Gamma I, and are run in balanced mode, you can use the Bill Ammons adaptor boards to install BB OPA604 op-amps.
 After replacement, with the vanishingly low DC offset, the audio output can be direct coupled with removal of the two remaining coupling caps in the audio stage.
 So far, it sounds damn good!!"

 Akai AT-93 (1988,